Contents

 - Have witnesses write a statement documenting their observations, including conditions or events leading up to the incident.

-- A Berkeley Lab Injury Review Team will be assigned for all work-related injury or illness events that meet DOE reporting requirements and require an Occurrence Reporting and Processing System (ORPS) report.
+- A Berkeley Lab Injury Review Team will be assigned for work-related injury or illness events that meet DOE reporting requirements and require an Occurrence Reporting and Processing System (ORPS) report.
+Refer to ES&H Manual Chapter 15 – Occurrence Reporting for further details

 - A Berkeley Lab Injury Review Team will be assigned to investigate significant work-related injury or illness events that do not meet DOE reporting criteria but are of concern to Berkeley Lab management.
 Determining the need for an assigned team will be made on a case-by-case basis for the following types of cases: